michaeldymock25/michaeldymock25.github.io/research.md

 permalink: /research/
 ---

 I maintain my publication record at [Google Scholar](https://scholar.google.com/citations?user=trDAMEUAAAAJ&hl=en&oi=ao).
-For ease (and transparency) I have grouped my publications thematically and made them available online in the following sections.
+For ease (and transparency) I have grouped my publications thematically (and in reverse chronological order) and made them available online in the following sections.

 ## Current methodological work

 I am currently working on developing methods to enhance the design of vaccine trials to produce higher quality evidence to inform vaccine policy recommendations.
 This work is available below and will expand as the PhD progresses:

+[A Pragmatic Bayesian Adaptive Trial Design Based on the Value of Information: The Value-Driven Adaptive Design](/assets/Value Driven Adaptive Design - Medical Decision Making.pdf) published in *Medical Decision Making* (2026)

 [What is the quality of evidence informing vaccine clinical practice recommendations in Australia?](/assets/Quality of Evidence - Vaccine.pdf) published in *Vaccine* (2025)